syedfardeenjeelani/work-in-japan-/README.md

 In the development phase, I brought the design to life using HTML, CSS, and JavaScript.
 Here's what I accomplished:

 - **Searchable Job Listings**: I implemented a searchable job listing section using JSON data for job listings in Japan.
-Users can search for jobs based on their preferences and view real-time job opportunities.
+Users can search for jobs based on their preferences and view  job opportunities.

 - **Real-time News Updates**: I integrated an API to fetch real-time news updates related to work opportunities and career trends in Japan.
 This feature keeps users informed about the latest developments in the job market.